 A visitor use permit is required to visit the Cedar Creek Falls Visitor Use Permit Area.
 Hiking is strongly discouraged in temperatures over 90 degrees Fahrenheit (32C)

-While the hike in is all downhill, the strenuous hike back out requires more than two miles of consistent, challenging uphill hiking with an eight percent grade.
+While the hike in is all downhill, the strenuous hike back out requires more than two miles of consistent, challenging uphill hiking with an eight percent average grade.
 Those who are new to hiking, or are hiking the trail for the first time, should attempt to complete this in the fall, winter, or spring months when temperatures are low and the risk of suffering a heat-related illness decreases.

 Cedar Creek Falls is subject to closure: The District Ranger may issue a temporary closure order for the duration of the high temperature event.
 Please check the Cleveland National Forest website for closure information.